wp-plugins/wp-links/readme.txt

 WP Links is a SEO friendly, Wordpress external link handler.

-The current aim of WP Links to standardize the format of external links and create consistent on-page SEO.
+The current aim of WP Links is to standardize the format of external links and create consistent on-page SEO.

 ### Features
 * Open external links in a new tab or new window